HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 All other directives shown in the graph above are used for content inclusion control.
 Overall, usage has remained relatively stable.
 However, a notable change is the increased use of the `object-src` directive, which has surpassed `connect-src` and `frame-src`.
 Since 2022, the usage of `object-src` has risen by 15.9% for desktop and 16.8% for mobile.

 Among the most notable decreases in usage is `default-src`, the catch-all directive.
 This decline could be explained by the increasing use of CSP for purposes beyond content inclusion, such as enforcing HTTP upgrades to HTTPS or controlling the embedding of the current page – situations where `default-src` is not applicable, as these directives don't fallback to it.
-This change in CSP purpose is confirmed by the most prevalent CSP headers listed in Table [TODO 1], which all have seen an increase in usage since 2022.
-However, directives like `upgrade-insecure-requests` and `block-all-mixed-content`, while part of these most common CSP headers, are being used less overall, as seen in Table [TODO 2].
+This change in CSP purpose is confirmed by the most prevalent CSP headers listed in [Figure 17](#fig-17), which all have seen an increase in usage since 2022.
+However, directives like `upgrade-insecure-requests` and `block-all-mixed-content`, while part of these most common CSP headers, are being used less overall, as seen in [Figure 18](#fig-18).

 #### Keywords for `script-src`